Step 4: Collect Financial Documents

 - Applicants for employment-based immigrant visas where a relative filed the immigrant visa petition or has a five percent or greater ownership interest in the business that filed the petition.

 There is a detailed explanation of who needs an Affidavit of Support and who is exempt below.
-You can also review the instructions for each form (I-864EZ, I-864, I-864A, and I-864W) on USCIS’s website.
-Please be advised that Customer Service Representatives at NVC cannot advise you which Affidavit of Support form you should fill out.
+Instructions for each form (I-864EZ, I-864, I-864A, and I-864W) can be reviewed on USCIS’s website.
+Please be advised that Customer Service Representatives at NVC cannot advise you which Affidavit of Support form needs to be submitted.
 Please use the information below and the instructions on the forms to determine which form best meets your needs.